 - All applicants must complete their application with the following, using the template (word, 58.8 kB) provided:

 1) Statement of Purpose — where you explain why you have selected this specific programme and what you have to offer the Master´s programme (max 250 words, in English only)

 2) Research Ideas: what research questions interest you for your Master´s thesis.
 Your research question(s) must fit into at least one of the Centre's research themes, as well as identify a project(s) and/or researcher(s) at the Centre that you would like to work with.
 We strongly recommend you contact researchers directly to explore your research ideas before submitting your application, though this is not a requirement given the varied availability of researchers during the application period due to field work, conferences and other obligations. (max 250 words, in English only)

-Statement of Purpose and Research Ideas must be written in English, using the template provided and the instructions therein.
-Both need to be emailed to both Miriam Huitric (firstname.lastname@example.org) and Jessica Slove Davidson (email@example.com) by 1 February.
+Statement of Purpose and Reserach Ideas must be written in English, using the template provided and the instructions therein.
+Sub,mot these no later than 1 February on www.universityadmissions.se.

 Swedish universities have introduced application and tuition fees.

 Applicants from countries outside the EU, the EEA and Switzerland are required to pay both an application fee and tuition fees for all studies.
 More info about the fees is found at: